mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Promotes small wings: Creates a real incentive for manufacturers to develop better XS/S wings.
 - [ ] Promotes micro sizes: Incentivizes the creation and improvement of competitive XXS/XXXS glider sizes.
 - [ ] Promotes intermediate sizes: Could encourage a wider range of wing sizes, matching equalizer gradations.
+- [ ] Promotes lightweight gear: By removing the performance incentive for weight, it encourages innovation in lighter competition equipment (harnesses, reserves).
 - [ ] Keeps "Overall" ranking: Allows everyone to race together and preserves a single "Overall" winner.
 - [ ] Fairness: Directly addresses the performance gap between wing sizes.
 - [ ] Simple to Implement: Avoids complex changes to rules or scoring systems.
+- [ ] Preserves Gaggle Flying: Does not interfere with gaggle flying dynamics, a key aspect of modern competition.
+- [ ] Tunable: The equalizer formula can be adjusted and fine-tuned based on real-world data and feedback.
 - [ ] Other: __________

 ---